 It is expected that after 2020 it will become the first airport in the city to be linked to the metro network, when line 8 is extended.

 Zhukovsky (ZIA), It is the fourth in the city by traffic.
 In 2016 it was reopened after an important reconstruction that added amenities and capacity.
-It is located 40 kilometers (25 mi) southwest of downtown Moscow and is accessed by train and bus.
+It is located 40 kilometers (25 mi) southeast of downtown Moscow and is accessed by train and bus.